TimelyDataflow/differential-dataflow/README.md

     worker 0, round 50 finished after Duration { secs: 0, nanos: 305817 }
     ...

 These aren't much larger times, and we are doing 10x the work in each of them.
 In fact, we are doing the *exact same* computation as above, just batched differently.
-We still get out changes tagged with the round they happened in, even if that round isn't a multiple of ten (in this example).
+We still get out changes tagged with the round they happened in, even if that round isn't a multiple of ten (in this example), and they are exactly the same changes (or they should be) as in the single update a time example.

 As we turn up the batching, performance improves.
 Here we work on one hundred rounds of updates at once: